gWorldz/AJAX-Chat-Styles/README.md

 AJAX Chat Styles
 ================

-This repository is a simple collection of styles created and/or modified by myself and/or the AJAX Chat community.
+This repository is a simple collection of styles created and/or modified by the AJAX Chat community.

 The layout of AJAX Chat (https://github.com/Frug/AJAX-Chat) developed by Frug (https://github.com/Frug) is fully customizable by using CSS (Cascading Style Sheets).